f5devcentral/f5-big-iq-lab/docs/class1/module2/lab2.rst

            }
        }

-3. Using Postman, use the **BIG-IQ Token (david)** collections to authenticate you on the BIG-IQ and save the token.
-   If your token expires, obtain a new token by resending the ``BIG-IQ Token (david)``.
+3. Open Google Chrome, then open the Postman extension and authenticate to BIG-IQ (follow |location_link_postman|).

+.. |location_link_postman| raw:: html

+   <a href="/training/community/big-iq-cloud-edition/html/postman.html" target="_blank">instructions</a>

 .. warning:: The token timeout is set to 5 min.
 If you get the 401 authorization error, request a new token.

 4. Use the **BIG-IQ AS3 Declaration** Postman call in order to create the service on the BIG-IP through BIG-IQ.
    The method and URL used will be ``POST https://10.1.1.4/mgmt/shared/appsvcs/declare?async=true``.